A Calm Place For

 But because these patterns don’t just live in thoughts.

-And very often, they were shaped in environments where something important was missing.
+And very often, they were shaped in environments where something important was missing — over and over again.

-Not necessarily something extreme that happened, but something that didn’t:
+Not necessarily in extreme things that happened, but in the experiences that didn’t:

 • Consistent emotional attunement.